Banner

 Homeless Veterans are older and first experience homelessness later in life, compared to the homeless population overall.

-• In 2018, the average age of Veterans experiencing homelessness was 53, a full decade older than the overall population of adults experiencing homelessness (age 40).
+In 2023, the average age of Veterans experiencing homelessness was 53, a full decade older than the overall population of adults experiencing homelessness (age 40).
+Similarly, the average age Veterans first experienced homelessness is 37, later than for homeless adults overall.

-• 51% of Veterans reported having a service-related health injury.
+• 49% of Veterans reported having a service-related health problem, most commonly related to mental health (59%) and hearing (34%).